Automation with Acquia Cloud Hooks

-I do not have Prod environment, but will use Stage as my main site.
+I do not have a Prod environment but will use Stage as my main site.

-Important detail: is that I've set up Dev environment to listen master branch.
+An important detail is that I've set up a Dev environment to listen to the master branch.
 So anytime I push code to master it will get deployed automatically.
-If you have different set up you might need to look at slightly different hooks according to the documentation.
+If you have a different set up you might need to look at slightly different hooks according to the documentation.

 Create a project

 As you can see, I am using only one breakpoint (to save time for a video demo).
 But you can use more.

 Make sure you have a good list of pages to scan.